 The Most-Common Landlord VAT Mistakes

 Thinking the FHL abolition changed the VAT position.
 It did not.
-Holiday accommodation receipts remain standard-rated under Note 9, both before and after the 6 April 2025 income-tax change.
+Holiday accommodation receipts stay standard-rated under Note 9, both before and after the 6 April 2025 income-tax change.
 The two regimes are independent.

 Authorities Cited